 Depending on the deal format, the buyer may not have many opportunities to ask questions, so it should be organized and prioritize key questions.
 Assuming time is not of the essence and there are days, or even weeks, to spend in the data room, the buyer should try to always get through everything the seller provides first.
 Then, the buyer should see if any outstanding questions might be resolved through other resources, including publicly available information and patent office records.

 As with most negotiations, a good practice for successful IP diligence is to understand both the buyer’s and seller’s perspectives and approaches to the data room.
 As a seller, knowing the strategic role of your IP in the bigger picture of the buyer’s clinical and IP portfolio, and knowing that the buyer can—and should—ask for more help, can guide decisions regarding what to include initially and to ensure agility when requests for additional information surface.

 Ultimately, putting yourself at the threshold of the other door and considering the room from that perspective can provide useful reminders of each side’s strategic opportunities and concerns, and ensure that the doors to the deal are kept open.

 Chad Shear is a principal in Fish & Richardson’s Southern California office and a leader in the firm’s life sciences and pharmaceutical litigation group.
 He can be reached at [email protected].

-Teresa A. Lavoie is a principal in Fish & Richardson’s Silicon Valley office focusing on developing, managing and overseeing the patent portfolios for a range of clients.
-She can be reached at [email protected].
+Teresa A. Lavoie is a former principal in Fish & Richardson’s Silicon Valley office focusing on developing, managing and overseeing the patent portfolios for a range of clients.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.